- Vice-Chancellor and President

 - Contact Us

-About Making Applications under the GIPA Act
+Seeking Information under the GIPA Act

 What sort of information can I ask for?

 You can ask for any kind of personal or non-personal information.
-Personal information includes your academic records, health, welfare and superannuation records, and examination and training records.
+Personal information includes your academic records, welfare and superannuation records, and examination and training records.
 Non-personal information includes material about the University's functions and activities, management and administrative records.
 Information can be in the form of certificates, files, computer printouts, maps, films, photographs, tape recordings and video recordings.

 The University makes a great deal of non-personal information available through its website and other publications.